Zulko/vmfactory/docs/index.rst

 ``vmfactory`` is an open source software written originally by Zulko and released under the MIT licence.
 Everyone is very welcome to help improve the project, fork it, etc.

+Since I didn't find anything similar elsewhere, I assume that Viennese mazes are something new (like, the new Sudoku, the main difference being maybe the popularity).
+I don't claim any copyright over the concept (is that even possible ?), but If you make Viennese mazes with this module and you were to refer to these as *Zulko's Viennese mazes*, my ego would be very grateful.

 .. # THE NEXT LINES ADD A GITHUB RIBBON TO YOUR DOCUMENTATION.
-   IT IS ONLY USEFUL IF YOUR PACKAGE IS ON GITHUB
+.. # IT IS ONLY USEFUL IF YOUR PACKAGE IS ON GITHUB

 .. raw:: html